-Curacao Travel Medical Insurance for International Travellers – FAQs
+Curacao Travel Medical Insurance for International Travelers – FAQs

 A travel medical insurance plan can provide you coverage in a foreign country.
 Sudden medical expenses in a foreign country can be expensive, and a plan will put you at ease.

 Do I need travel medical insurance for Curacao?

 You do not have to compulsorily buy a medical insurance plan before travelling to Curacao.
 Depending on your insurance provider, insurance for the Netherlands could also provide coverage for your trip to Curacao.

 Why buy travel medical insurance for Curacao?